 Then, remove the target sticker and start embroidering!

-Supplies to Make DIY Embroidery Stickers
+Supplies to Make Stickers in a Pinch

 Here are the supplies that I used when making my own embroidery placement stickers.